bclenet/bids-examples/provenance_manual/README.md

 This example aims at showing provenance metadata for a study dataset in which several experts performed manual brain segmentations from the same T1w file.

+Some provenance information is provided for both `derivatives/seg` and `sourcedata/raw` datasets.

 ## Directory tree

 > [!NOTE]